so that as a

 Productivity features such as smart code completion, code inspections, a visual debugger, and more not only boost your learning productivity, but later help you switch easily and seamlessly to other JetBrains tools.

-Make your IDE feel like home and help you stay focused and avoid distraction, with customizable color and keyboard shortcut schemes, and all the look-and-feel settings you need for productive development.
+Feel more at home with your IDE and help yourself stay focused and avoid distraction, with customizable color and keyboard shortcut schemes, and all the look-and-feel settings you need for productive development.

 Take advantage of language-specific syntax & error highlighting to help you avoid code mistakes.
 Learn how to style your code right with the code formatting, and don't ever get stuck thanks to code completion and quick documentation.